cloud1298/my_projects_public/README.md

 # 📜 Certificates
-## First, I want to show you links to some of my certificates.
+## There are links to some of my certificates.
 The rest of them will be in the **"certificates"** folder in the GitHub repository.

 ### 🐍 Python